-The specific program objective is to get every student involved in an aspect of ministry.
+The specific program objective is to get every student involved in an aspect of Christian service or ministry.
 Some students will be involved in pastoring and preaching.
-Others will participate in singing in the choir, teaching Bible study or Sunday school, etc. Some will even be involved in nursing home and evangelistic ministries.
+Others will participate in singing in the choir, teaching Bible study or Sunday school, etc. Some will even be involved in nursing homes, social services, and evangelistic outreach.